Machine processing methods increase occupational health and safety on a network operator’s construction sites

 Health hazards

-Picture: © BRC
+Image: © BRC

 The use of hand-held pneumatic hammers causes vibrations to enter the hand-arm area and can lead to damage known as hand-arm vibration syndrome (HAVS).
 In the worst case scenario, this can extend to incapacity for work.

-Two mechanical pile breaking methods
+Two mechanical pile head processing methods

-Method Pile-Breaker
+Pile-Breaker method

-Method Brextor
+Brextor method

-Brextor does not require any work steps in upstream work processes, such as foam coating of the reinforcement at the pile head.
+Brextor does not require any work steps in upstream work processes, such as foam coating of the reinforcement at the head.
 A hydraulic drive attached to an excavator operates the Brextor milling tools.
 This means that the concrete inside and outside the reinforcement is removed in a 100% controlled working process.
 The inner cutter breaks the core tension and the outer cutter breaks the surface tension.
-The remaining concrete edge, in which the undamaged reinforcement is standing, can now be broken away with the BRC pile head crusher without risk to the concrete body or reinforcement.
+The remaining concrete edge, in which the undamaged reinforcement is located, can now be broken away with the BRC pile head bit without risk to the concrete body or reinforcement.

-Test evaluation Pile-Breaker
+Test rating Pile-Breaker

 Positive

-+ Reduction of heavy manual labour
++ Reduction of heavy manual labor

 + Low training costs